MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ODBC.md

    ![ODBC authentication in Power Query Desktop](./media/odbc/odbc-authentication.png)

    The authentication types available are:
-   * **Default or Custom**: Don't specify any credentials or only include connection string properties.
+   * **Default or Custom**: Select this authentication type when you don't specify any credentials if you're using DSN configured with a username and password.
+Or, if you need to include credentials as connection string properties.
    * **Windows**: Select this authentication type if you want to connect using Windows authentication.
 Optionally, include any connection string properties you need.
-   * **Database**: Use a username and password to access a data source with an ODBC driver.
+   * **Database**: Select this authentication type to use a username and password to access a data source with an ODBC driver.
 Optionally, include any connection string properties you need.
 This is the default selection.

    More information: [Authentication with a data source](../connectorauthentication.md)